aleinei/merchentapp/README.md

 3- create a shortcut after application is installed - done

-4- create logo(Vegetables stores - Supermarket - Coffe shop - Burger) - waiting
+4- create logo(Vegetables stores - Supermarket - Coffe shop - Burger) - done

 5- change EGP to جنيه if the phone is in arabic - done